yannicklerestif/debug-notes/README.md

 # 3. Online Editor
 You can also create and update diagram elements manually, which works for any language.

-You can do that in [Debug Notes' online application](https://yannicklerestif.com/debug-notes), or in the plugin view in Rider if you're using C#.
+You can do that in the Debug Notes [online application](https://yannicklerestif.com/debug-notes), or in the plugin view in Rider if you're using C#.

 Here is a demo:

 ![online demo](./documentation/online-demo.gif)